Have you ever heard the expression that it is impossible to not communicate?

 Even when we say or do nothing we are communicating.

-In business the manner in which we communicate speaks volumes about our values and principles and to a prospective client it provides them with a snapshot of what they can feasibly expect from you in terms of ongoing service, integrity and support.
+In business the manner in which we communicate speaks volumes about our values and principles and to a prospective client, it provides them with a snapshot of what they can feasibly expect from you in terms of ongoing service, integrity and support.
+That is the best way for promoting trust and reassurance.

 If I engage their services will they turn up on time?